paul-ollis/vim-vpe/docs/api/api.vpe.argparse.rst

 .. rubric:: SubcommandHandlerBase

-.. py:class:: SubcommandHandlerBase(command_name: str,parent: SubcommandHandlerBase | None)
+.. py:class:: SubcommandHandlerBase(command_name: str, parent: SubcommandHandlerBase | None)

     Base for a command that has subcommands.